Blog

 Origins

 Although there are records of hairless cats as far back as the early 1900s, the origins of the modern Sphynx cat date to 1966.
 It was then that a pair of domestic shorthair cats in Toronto, Canada produced a litter with a hairless kitten, thanks to a random genetic mutation.
-In the following decades, breeders across North America and Europe began pairing hairless cats to “perfect” the breed, leading to a modern Sphynx breed that is stable and vigorous with a large gene pool.
+Over the years, breeders in North America and Europe focused on how to care for Sphynx cats while working to stabilize and enrich the breed.
+This effort led to the robust and genetically diverse Sphynx breed we recognize today, known for its unique appearance and specific care needs.

 Physical Features